 Following previous report – What is the identity of The Holy Spirit Association for the Unification of World Christianity which has suddenly drawn such a lot of attention to itself recently due to the arrest of its leader?
 Did Mr. Moon indeed sexually abuse women who believe in his religion?
-The authorities have disclosed the two charges against him: “avoiding military service” and “unlawful imprisonment” [of a female Yonsei University student for three days].
+The authorities have disclosed the two charges against him: “avoiding military service” and “unlawful imprisonment” [of a 22 year-old female Yonsei university student, Choi Soon-shil, for three days.
+She was made to fast.].
 After comprehensive discussion, and public criticism of Mr. Moon, here is some information about the religion:

 ◊ Indoctrination methods – New recruits have to listen to sermons about the teachings of the religion for 72 hours (three full days).
 The sermons are given by Church Leader Mr. Moon.
 The weekly lectures on Mr Moon’s doctrines start at 10 in the morning on a Monday and run until 10 in the morning on a Thursday.
 If anyone doubts the teachings and wants to leave, Church Leader Mr. Moon stops them from leaving by sternly saying, “If you leave, you will die.”
 Mr. Moon also says, “Koreans are the people chosen by God and Pyongyang is the Jerusalem of the world.”
 He preaches that he is the son of God, and if a woman has a sexual relationship with him, she will give birth to a world teacher [a messiah].